It seems you are offline. Please check your connection and try again.

 A VoIP virtual number

-Free VoIP lines are the first thing platforms blacklist, since spammers love them.
-So a VoIP phone number often fails the same checks a shared line does, only it costs you a monthly fee on top.
+Free VoIP numbers are the first thing platforms blacklist, since spammers love them.
+So a VoIP phone number often fails the same checks a shared number does, only it costs you a monthly fee on top.

 3